randomPoison/randomPoison.github.io/_drafts/returning-self.md

 > [Run in the Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=fcf0b2d4b3422d5151fde27df66637ae)

-As the compiler helpfully notes, the temporary value created by `Foo::default()` is dropped at the end of the chain expression, so we can't bind it to a variable.
-Instead, we have to split binding the variable and performing the method chain into separate expressions:
+As the compiler helpfully notes, the temporary value created by `Foo::default()` is dropped at the end of the chain sequence, so we can't bind it to a variable.
+Instead, we must first create the initial `Foo` and bind it to a mutable variable.
+Once that's done, we are able to use `chain_ref` to apply modifications to it before logging and consuming the final value:

 ```rust
 let mut foo = Foo::default();